 To put this list together, I ignored the flashy features and focused on what really matters when you're in the support trenches.
 Here’s what I was looking for:

-• Transparent pricing.
+Transparent pricing.
 Is the pricing straightforward, or am I going to get a surprise bill at the end of the month?
-I searched for clear subscription plans and was very skeptical of per-resolution fees that basically punish you for being successful.
+I searched for clear subscription plans and Zendesk's tiered AI pricing models which offer scalability as your team grows.

 Comparison of the top AI agents for customer support

-After comparing the top tools, here’s a closer look at what makes each one stand out, and where they miss the mark.
+After comparing the top tools, here’s a closer look at what makes each one stand out.

 1. eesel AI

-eesel AI ended up as my top pick because it’s built around a refreshingly simple idea: AI should fit into your workflow, not force you to change it.
-Instead of making you move to a whole new platform, it integrates with the helpdesks you already use in just a few clicks.
-It can learn from everything, past tickets, private docs, which gives it a solid understanding of your business right from the start.
+eesel AI is a strong contender because it’s built around a refreshingly simple idea: AI should fit into your workflow, not force you to change it.
+Instead of making you move to a whole new platform, it integrates with the helpdesks you already use, like Zendesk, in just a few clicks.
+It can learn from everything - past tickets, private docs - which gives it a solid understanding of your business right from the start.

-• Powerful simulation mode.
-This was a huge deal for me.
+Powerful simulation mode.
+This is a helpful feature for many teams.
 You can test the AI on thousands of your past tickets to see exactly how it would have performed.
-This gives you a real forecast of your savings before you go live.
+This gives you a real forecast of your savings - before you go live.

-• Predictable pricing.
+Predictable pricing.
 The flat-rate subscription means you know your bill every month.
-You don't have to stress about per-resolution fees causing a nasty surprise.
+You don't have to stress about unexpected costs.

 2. Zendesk AI